 After I had recovered, we had a lengthy discussion on the subject of educator dog collars in NZ and the stigma that is attached to these excellent training devices.

-I thought I would come home, get into some clean clothes and try and educate a few New Zealand dog owners on the benefits of using such collars.
+I thought I would come home, get into some clean clothes and try and educate a few New Zealand dog owners (or those about to buy a dog) on the benefits of using such collars.

-What Are Electric Collars And Are They Legal In New Zealand?
+Electric Dog Collar NZ.
+What Are They (& Are They Legal In NZ?)

-Training collars, e-collars, electric dog collars, remote training collars, corrective behaviour collars.
+And then there’s e-collars, electric dog collars, remote training collars, corrective behaviour collars…

 And yes.
 Remote training collars are legal in New Zealand.